-The Bully Kutta or a Pakistani Bully is one of the most popular dog breeds and it was originated in Pakistan and India.
-It dates back to the 16th century and was used as a hunting dog or guardian dog.
+The Bully Kutta or a Pakistani Bully is one of the most popular dog breeds in South Asia.
+It was originated in Pakistan and India and dates back to the 16th century when it was used as a hunting dog or guardian dog.

-The Bully Kutta is an energetic, aggressive, and highly-intelligent Mastiff breed which is not an ideal breed for the first-time owners.
+The Bully Kutta is an energetic, aggressive, and highly-intelligent Mastiff breed but it is not an ideal breed for first-time owners.
 In 2009, the Bully Kutta outranked many breeds including Collies in an aggression test.

-Unfortunately, the Bully Kutta has been used for fighting purposes in several areas of sub-continent.
+Unfortunately, the Bully Kutta has been used for fighting purposes in several areas of the sub-continent.

 Image credit: wobindwonderdog via Flickr

-The Pyrenean Mastiffs are usually a lazy dog breed which doesn’t like to exercise much, still, they need to be exercised a bit in order to avoid any mental health issues.
+The Pyrenean Mastiffs are usually a lazy dog breed that doesn’t like to exercise much, still, they need to be exercised a bit to avoid any mental health issues.

 Image credit: http://www.hundejo.de

-The Abruzzese Mastiff or Mastino Abruzzese is an Italian Mastiff breed which was used as a livestock guardian in Norway and the United States.
-While guarding the livestock, they are employed in a pack of 4 to 10 dogs and one of them engage the predator if they have a face to face interaction with it.
+The Abruzzese Mastiff or Mastino Abruzzese is an Italian Mastiff breed that was used as a livestock guardian in Norway and the United States.
+While guarding the livestock, they are employed in a pack of 4 to 10 dogs and one of them engages the predator if they have a face-to-face interaction with it.

 Image credit: Edzed Photography via Flickr

-The American Mastiff is a large-sized powerful dog which is a bit different from the other Mastiff breeds as it has the driest mouth than all the other Mastiffs.
-Despite its aggressiveness and powerful body, the American Mastiff loves children and is one of the best family dogs.
+The North American Mastiff is a large-sized powerful dog that is a bit different from the other Mastiff breeds as it has the driest mouth than all the other Mastiffs.
+Despite its aggressiveness and powerful body, the North American Mastiff loves children and is one of the best family dogs.

-It is among the healthiest and the laziest breeds which tend to be a couch potato but a daily exercise would be the best to keep them happy and fit.
+It is among the healthiest and the laziest breeds which tend to be couch potatoes but daily exercise would be necessary to keep them happy and fit.

-It is said that the American Mastiff is a product of Anatolian Mastiff and English Mastiff breed.
+It is said that the North American Mastiff is a product of the English Mastiff and Kangal Shepherd.